vampserv/getting-started-ios/README.md

         NSLog(@"error = %@", error); // executed if the Mobile Backend returns an error
     }];

-#### Sample code
+#### Putting it together
-Add the above code snippets to ViewController.m as follows:
+You can call the HelloWorld and SimpleEntity controller APIs by adding the code below to `ViewController.m`:

     #import "ViewController.h"
 	// Import controller API headers